KieranHunt/kieran.casa/_posts/2024-08-31-generate-json-instead.md

 Templating YAML is even more difficult.
 Whitespace is meaningful.
-You've got to manage whitespace in your templating language and whitepsace in the YAML you're generating.
+You've got to manage whitespace in your templating language and whitespace in the YAML you're generating.

 ```erb
 {- range ['foo', 'bar', 'baz'] }